 - a.
 Whether the postponement is for the convenience of the College or the student, and: - b.
 A deadline for the new start date, beyond which the start date will not be postponed.
 If the course is not commenced, or the student fails to attend the new start date set forth in the agreement, the student will be entitled to an appropriate refund of prepaid tuition and fees within 30 days of the deadline of the new start date set forth in the agreement, determined in accordance with the College's refund policy.

 Cancellation and Refund Policy

-The following refund policy is applicable to all programs.
 Refunds will be made only in accordance with the refund policy of the College printed as follows: